As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Let’s start by performing a search query with

-have local user accounts created on all nodes.
+knife on the command line.
+Let’s say we want to make sure that our employees alice and bob have local user accounts created on all nodes.
 We want to store this user list in a data bag, as we want to be able to add new employees to this list and have accounts created for them automatically.
 Data bags are the perfect solution for this problem because the list of users is global data that we want to share between nodes.

 Use the chef-playground directory you created in Chapter 11.
 Use the same dual command prompt setup you used there.
 Start the

-server on an open port in one window.
+chef-zero server on an open port in one window.
 We will be using port 9501 in the examples in this chapter:

 Then, in the other window, make the chef-playground directory the current working directory.
 You don’t need to

-for this chapter, but it doesn’t hurt if you’ve done it already.
+knife upload nodes for this chapter, but it doesn’t hurt if you’ve done it already.

 Make sure the

-directory is the current working directory:
+chef-playground directory is the current working directory:

 Create a data_bags directory in chef-playground.
 Also, create a new data bag called

-.
+users.
 It’s simply a matter of creating a new directory underneath data_bags.

 Linux/Mac OS X: